ĒlDLIVE: Manga

 Viz Media published the English translation of the first three chapters in their Weekly Shounen Jump publication from September to October 2014.
 They released the volumes digitally from April 25, 2017, to October 22, 2019.

 On May 30, 2014, a visual book titled Rebo to Dlive was released, featuring new and old illustrations from Amano's works, including ones from ēlDLIVE.

-Volumes list
+Volumes

 Anime

 An anime television series adaptation was announced for January 2017 and aired between January 8, 2017, and March 26, 2017.
 The series was produced by Pierrot, and directed by Takeshi Furuta and Tomoya Tanaka, with scripts written by Toshimitsu Takeuchi, character designs by Han Seungah and Keiichirou Matsui, and music composed by Yasuharu Takanashi.
 The opening theme is "Our sympathy" by female singer Alfakyun, and the ending theme is "Kimi no Koe ga..." by the group The Super Ball.
 Crunchyroll streamed the series.
 Funimation streamed an English dub.
 On the last day of 2016, the official website revealed the rough design for the new characters by Akira herself.